Buying a Property on Trust for Your Child

 Trustees derive their power from the terms of the trust instrument, which lays out the trustees’ powers to deal with the property.

 For instance, the trust deed may specify that the trustee will have the power to rent out the trust property for rental income.

 The Trustees Act also specifically confers certain powers on the trustee, but these powers apply only if they are not contrary to the terms of the trust instrument.
 Such powers include the power to invest, insure and maintain minors, and also advance the benefit of beneficiaries.

 Can the Trust Property Be Any Real Estate Property?

 While both HDB and private properties can be trust property, the creation of a trust over a HDB property requires a prior written approval from the Housing Development Board.

 For a fixed trust, a trust may be terminated and the legal title be passed to the child by all the trustees if the beneficiaries are of full age, under no disability and absolutely entitled under the trust.
-If parents intend for their child to inherit the property at a later time, it should be expressly stated in the trust deed the age which they should inherit.

 You can choose to elect an alternative beneficiary to prevent the gift from failing if one beneficiary dies before you.

 Formal Legal Procedures to Set Up a Trust Over Property